-- 40 grains and their interactions with the bed.
-In contrast, highly complex systems such as forested mountainous streams may have vegetation (Vargas-Luna et al., 2015), jamming from sediment and wood (Montgomery et al., 1996; Zimmermann et al., 2010) and flow bifurcation (Ashmore, 1991) influencing the movement of sediment and deformation of the channel boundary.
-This behaviour is also mediated by the specific life histories of the channel in question, a facet that static, form-based analyses may not capture. - 45 Although process is often conveyed through form based metrics such as sinuosity we contend that, in order to improve our understanding of rivers and their behaviour, new attempts must be made to explore channels within the context of process by adding new tools to the analytical arsenal of morphodynamics.
+We contend that, in order to improve our understanding of rivers and their behaviour, new attempts must be made to explore channels within the context of process rather than form by adding new tools to the analytical arsenal of morphodynamics.
 Rhoads (2006) identified a need for a primacy of process within geomorphology, in place of the "mechanistic materialism" favoured by Strahler.
-Borrowing this focus on process, already seen as key in the description of channels (Montgomery and Buffington, 1993, 1997), we seek to develop a framework for - 50 analysing high resolution data to more directly study and understand the behaviour of channels.
+Borrowing this focus on process, already seen as key in the description of channels (Montgomery and Buffington, 1993, 1997), we seek to develop a framework for analysing high resolution data to more directly study and understand the behaviour of channels.
 Previous work has identified an association between morphologic change and sediment transport (Exner, 1925; Neill, 1971; Ashmore and Church, 1998; Church, 2006) that we will use to develop a suitable quantitative index of process.

 This paper offers a conceptual framework designed to provide a quantitative representation of the processes affecting channel form, that will compliment existing indices of form itself.
-In particular, this paper develops a simple index relating sediment

-55 output to morphologic activity termed the "throughput ratio".
+In particular, this paper develops a simple index relating sediment output to morphologic activity termed the "throughput ratio".
 This index is then used to explain and track the evolution of two different experimental systems.
 This approach is then spatialised to provide an additional point of comparison between these styles of morphodynamics.
-Finally, the limitations of this proposed methodology are explored.
+Finally, the implications of the methodology are explored.